ibm-cloud-docs/CDN/migration-options.md

 # Migration options
 {: #migration-options}

 CDN is scheduled for End of Marketing and eventually End of Service.
-In preparation for this transition, it is recommended that you migrate your CDN mapping to {{site.data.keyword.cis_full}} ({{site.data.keyword.cis_short_notm}}) or create an Akamai account if you prefer to continue with Akamai CDN.
+In preparation for this transition, it is recommended that you migrate your CDN mapping to {{site.data.keyword.cis_full}} ({{site.data.keyword.cis_short_notm}}, migrate to Akamai if you prefer Akamai CDN, or migrate to other CDN services on the IBM Cloud Catalog.
 {: shortdesc}

 ## Migrating CDN to IBM Cloud Internet Services